 Over the past five decades, the difference between health spending as a share of the economy in the U.S. and comparable OECD countries has widened.
 In 1970, the U.S. spent about 6.9% of its GDP on health, similar to spending in several comparable countries (the average of comparably wealthy countries was about 4.9% of GDP in 1970).
 The U.S. was relatively on pace with other countries until the 1980s, when health spending in the U.S. grew at a significantly faster rate relative to its GDP.
 Since then, health spending as a share of the economy has grown faster in the U.S. than in peer nations.

 The COVID-19 pandemic led to both an increase in health spending and an economic downturn resulting in higher health spending as a share of the GDP in the U.S. and every comparable country between 2019 to 2020.
 In 2020, the U.S. spent 19.7% of its GDP on health consumption (up from 17.6% in 2019).
 In 2021, health spending as a share of GDP declined to 18.3% in the U.S.—but remains substantially higher than in peer countries.

 Health spending had been growing at similar rates between the U.S. and comparable countries before the pandemic

-While the U.S. has long had higher than average spending, growth rates have become more in line with other countries.
-The 1980s saw accelerated growth in health expenditures per capita in the U.S. The 10.1% average annual growth rate in the U.S. during the 1980s was the highest among comparable countries.
-The comparably wealthy countries saw an average of 7.0% annual growth during this period.
+While the U.S. has long had higher than average health spending, recent years have seen higher spending growth in other nations.
+Historically, the 1980s saw accelerated growth in health expenditures per capita in the U.S. The 9.9% average annual growth rate in the U.S. during the 1980s was significantly higher than comparable countries.
+Comparably wealthy countries saw an average of 7.3% annual growth during this period.